 We are back safe and sound after one of the most enjoyable holidays we have had for many years.
 While we had been told how exceptional Baku was, we were still awed by its wide roads, modern buildings side by side with the ancient town.
 The motorway from Ganja to Baku would not seem out of place in any country in Europe or America.
 We very much enjoyed the home hospitality and the hotels were all of the highest standard.
 The mud volcanoes and flaming mountain, while not unique in the world are certainly high points of any tour.
 Both guides were of the highest standard and Elchin with his knowledge and organizing ability to overcome the few problems that we had, made sure that we made the most of every moment.
 One of the problems he solved was with the hotels.
 It did not occur to me that four star hotels would not have a lift, nor hand rail to climb the stairs at the entrance to the hotel.
 Elchin arranged for us to change hotels both in Baku and Quba to our complete satisfaction.
 And this brings me to the one real problem we, or rather I encountered.
 Everywhere we went there were steps or stairs and almost nowhere was there a handrail or banister.
 This applies to entrances to buildings, parks and even sidewalks.
 In short it seems that Azerbaijan is not handicapped person friendly.
 As you had paraplegic games only a few weeks ago, I am surprised this problem did not arise then.
 While I appreciate that you cannot solve this problem on a nationwide basis, I feel it is possible that the tourist agencies get together with the hotels to fit handrails and entrances to anywhere that tourists gather, especially hotel entrances.
 To offset this criticism, whenever I got into difficulties going up or down steps, within seconds people were coming to help me, and in one case a policeman ran to me to help me go down a rather steep pavement kerb.
 And that brings me to my final point - we were all struck by the behavior of the people - quiet, polite, helpful, smiling and friendly.
 A real example of the other side of the Moslem world the one we hear so little about.

-Meeting at Azeri-Georgian border point near Lagodekhi (Georgian side) / Balakan (Azeri side) at around 14:00 and transfer to Sheki.
-Accommodation in Karavan Saray Hotel.
+Meeting at Azeri-Georgian border point near Lagodekhi (Georgian side) / Balakan (Azeri side) at around 13:00 and transfer to Sheki.
+Accommodation in Issam Hotel (accommodation at Caravan Saray Hotel can be arranged at special request if needed).

 After short rest start your tour in Sheki.
 Sheki is one of the most famous and ancient places of Azerbaijan.
 Situated 700m above sea level like an amphitheatre surrounded by mountains and forests of oak trees this ancient city was long famed as a silk centre and an important stop on the Great Silk Route.
 Sheki is long famed as a silk centre and an important stop on the Silk Road.
 Sheki still has the site of a huge factory that was once the Soviet Union's largest silk plant (such a big factory was naturally named after Lenin...).
 Unfortunately this factory is closed now.